Chart Color Schemes

 The level of cultural diversity witnessed in Marino - Seaview Downs was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Marino-Seaview Downs was found to have above average cultural diversity, with 13.0% of its population speaking a language other than English at home and 25.6% born overseas.
-The predominant religion in Marino-Seaview Downs is Christianity, comprising 40.9% of the population.
-Notably, the 'Other' religious category makes up 1.3% of the population, compared to 1.8% across Greater Adelaide.
+The predominant religion in Marino-Seaview Downs is Christianity, accounting for 40.9% of the population.
+However, there is an overrepresentation in the 'Other' category, comprising 1.3% compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity